LiuWenQing657/PsiUInterplayAnalysis/README.md

 packages of python3
 pysam

-# 2. Bioinformatics pipeline of PRAISE performed on small RNAs.
+## 2. Bioinformatics pipeline of PRAISE performed on small RNAs.
 The eCLIP Library is suitable for quantitative purposes of RNA with short length (e.g. tRNA sequencing).

+## 3. Mapping your reads.

+## 4. Count the BAM file and call psiU signals.

+## 5. R functions for analysis on the interplay of PUS enzymes.